Zeyu-Li/GDQ2021/README.md

 ## About

-Destroy the robot by using rocket and attacking it's control center!
+Destroy the robot by using the rockets and attacking its control center!

 ## Controls